regionstockholm/poc_tc2openEHR/Tietoevry/ETL/docs/README.md

 #### Notes :

-To add new iCKM archetype, add the Terminology details to the Terminolgy.json, then add the composition creation logic to iCKMArchetypes, and finally add to the switch logic in Composition to call the apt composition logic.
+To add new iCKM archetype, add the Terminology details to the Terminolgy.json, then add the composition creation logic to TakeCare.Foundation.OpenEhr.Archetype.Entry, and finally add to the switch logic in Composition to call the appropriate composition logic.

 ## Care Documentation
-In Care documentation, data is in xml format in the form of Casenotes.
-Each xml file consists of list of casenotes and each case note consists of list of nested keywords.

-For each case not a composition is created.
+#### Overview
+Care Documentation ETL extracts the Case Notes from the given xml file, flattens the nested Keyword structure, and transforms the data into composition for loading into OpenEhr CDR.

+#### Input
+Xml

+#### Template
+RSK - Journal Encounter

+#### Extraction and Transformation
+The Extraction project flattens the Nested Keyword structure.
+Every keyword is assigned an Id and the parent keyword references its children by maintaining a list of the their Ids.

+The Tranformation project creates a composition for each casenote and its metadata for the Patient with PatientId in each file.
+The unique structure of the nested keywords is maintained with the flattening in extraction and dynamically creating the AQL paths for the composition.

+#### Challenges
-Challenges - the care documentation xml structure was complicated and dynamic due to TakeCare structur containing nesting of keywords and their values.
+The care documentation xml structure was complicated and dynamic due to TakeCare structur containing nesting of keywords and their values.

 ## Measurements
 In Measurement ETL patient measurements data is in Json file.
 These files are processing json files through ETL.